By Gayle Vehar on | No Comments

 When shooting at open apertures, keeping your subjects on the same plane becomes very important because there isn't very much depth of field.
 The easiest way to do this is to have your subjects feet all lined up, have them lined up shoulder to shoulder, holding hands, or have them sitting with their bums lined up in a row parallel to you.
 Having them touching in some way also helps to keep your subjects on the same plane.

 Keeping your subjects far away from the background does two different things.
 First, it will help to keep the background beautifully blurred.
-Second, the further your subject is from the background the sharper it will appear because of the contrast of sharpness between your subject and the beautifully blurred background.
+Second, the further your subject is from the background, the sharper it will appear because of the contrast of sharpness between your subject and the beautifully blurred background.

-And if you aren't getting sharp images at those open apertures, choose a smaller aperture and then gradually work your way to shooting with more open apertures.
+And if you aren't getting sharp images at those open apertures, choose a smaller aperture and gradually work your way to shooting with more open apertures.